SMerrony/dashera/DEVELOP.md

 Default build is with debugging and without optimisation.
 Append `-Xmode=release` for optimised build.

+TODO - why do we need `-gnatJ` switch to resolve problem with Redirector?

 ## Run with Fatal Warnings...
 `./obj/dashera --gtk-fatal-warnings --g-fatal--warnings`